xpack/web-jekyll/pages/core/xpm/index.md

 ## Purpose

-The main purpose of the `xpm` CLI tool is to orchestrate builds, including to install dependencies, and to easily update them when new versions are released.
+The main purpose of the `xpm` CLI tool is to automate builds, including to install dependencies, and to easily update them when new versions are released.